 Upgrade to replacement cost coverage

 Most home and renters insurance policies reimburse damaged or stolen personal property at their actual cash value (ACV).
 With ACV, payouts for the damaged or stolen item include depreciation.
 Upgrading to a replacement cost value (RCV) policy helps ensure a payout for the item’s original cost without depreciation.
-RCV policies are more expensive than ACV policies, but the claim payout is higher.
+Among the differences between RCV and ACV policies, the main one is that RCV policies are more expensive than ACV policies, but the claim payout is higher.

 Purchase an endorsement